 Some parents also choose to spell it as Bo and as such, it’s also one of the more popular names for boys in the Scandinavian region.

-Even though the original meaning of this name is to stammer or to lisp, it’s a lovely name that simply rolls off the tongue.
+Even though the original meaning of this 5-letter name for boys is to stammer or to lisp, it’s a lovely name that simply rolls off the tongue.

 One of the most famous people to carry it was Blaise Pascal, a genius mathematician from the 17th century.